 usually seek to:

-They will keep their bees in wooden hives made from untreated timber (these days it is possible to purchase bee hives made from polystyrene and plastic).
+keep their bees in wooden hives made from untreated timber.

 Although they cannot guarantee the bees will not come into contact with pollutants, organic beekeepers will generally do what they can, keeping the bees on organic allotments, in organic gardens or farms, for example.

 It is usual among organic beekeepers that honey bees are able to eat their own honey during the winter months.
 (Note, there is no requirement on commercial non-organic producers to ensure the bees get their own honey, and they may instead be fed sugar, and all the honey bees' stores may be removed).

 further, and into my tips for buying organic honey versus other honeys,

 here are my views about the sale of honey generally:

 Honey takes considerable effort to produce, especially where the bees are concerned – you can read more on this page: